 There are multiple ways to get started with AJ Bell, depending on your risk tolerance and investing savviness.
 Beginner investors or those who prefer to choose a ready-made investment portfolio can get a little, or a lot, of help from AJ Bell’s specialists by selecting one of the investment ideas on offer.
 Investment ideas are diversified ready-made baskets of investments that you can select based on your personal preference and attitude to risk.
 There are eight total investment ideas, each built by a specialist team, and you can pick the right one for you depending on whether you are seeking to simply grow your money over time or receive an income whilst still growing your money.
 Expert investors can take advantage of the stock and fund screeners and complex instruments available on AJ Bell and build their portfolios themselves.

-AJ Bell charges an annual platform fee ranging from 0.25% to 0% depending on the size of your portfolio.
-Dealing fees for buying and selling investments online are £1.50 for funds and £9.95 for shares (reducing to £4.95 if there were 10 or more online share deals in the previous month).
+AJ Bell charges an annual platform fee ranging from 0.25% to 0%, depending on the size of your portfolio.
+Dealing fees for buying and selling investments online are £1.50 for funds and £5 for shares (reducing to £3.50 if there were ten or more online share deals in the previous month).
 AJ Bell’s products include a Share Dealing Account, Stocks and Shares ISA, Junior Stocks and Shares ISA, Lifetime ISA, SIPP and Junior SIPP.

 Capital at risk.

-Hargreaves Lansdown, a FTSE 100 company and the UK’s largest investment platform, is the best share dealing account in the UK.
+Hargreaves Lansdown, a FTSE 100 company and the UK’s largest investment platform, is one of the best share dealing accounts in the UK.
 Although not the cheapest, it compensates with unrivalled stock research and trading tools, prioritising long-term client relationships and financial security.
 There is almost no stock, fund or investment trust you cannot find on Hargreaves Lansdown, along with detailed information on fund composition, performance data and advanced charting.
 With Hargreaves Lansdown, you can access over 15,000 instruments, encompassing over 2,500 funds, UK and overseas shares, bonds, ETFs, ETCs, investment trusts and more.

 With Hargreaves Lansdown, you can build your investment portfolio in three ways.
 You can pick your own investments to match your values and goals, select ready-made portfolios, or pay a financial adviser to choose investments for you.
 The ready-made portfolios can be used as all-in-one investments.
 Pick one from the different risk levels, and you are good to go.
 You will still have to monitor your portfolio as with any other investment.
 If you pay for financial advice, the specialist investment adviser will recommend a suitable portfolio of investments for your goals and ensure that your portfolio is cost-effective, well-balanced, diversified, and ideal for your stage in life.
 Advanced or more confident investors who want to pick their own investments can choose from a wide range of funds, shares and other investments and build their portfolios themselves.